lee-jian-hui/tts-system/WRITEUP.md

 ### 3.8 Frontend Stress Test Mode

-As a bonus, I added a simple stress-test mode to the frontend.
+- As a bonus, I added a simple stress-test mode to the frontend.
 It reuses the public API to fire many synthetic sessions (configurable total count and concurrency) from the browser, then streams and discards audio while collecting metrics (bytes, chunks, latency, success/failure counts).

-In parallel, the UI polls the backend `/metrics` endpoint and renders small sparklines for active streams, rate-limit usage, and in-flight stress sessions, which makes it easy to observe how the gateway behaves under load and how rate limiting kicks in without needing an external load-testing tool.
+- In parallel, the UI polls the backend `/metrics` endpoint and renders small sparklines  graphs for active streams, rate-limit usage, and in-flight stress sessions, which makes it easy to observe how the gateway behaves under load and how rate limiting kicks in without needing an external load-testing tool.

 ## 4. Lessons Learned